-Are Irrevocable Trust Funds Countable for Purposes of Eligibility for Medicaid Community Benefits?
+Are Irrevocable Trust Funds Countable for Purposes of Medicaid Eligibility?

 Are irrevocable trusts considered countable assets when seniors are applying for community Medicaid?